dingyongfei/redian/README.md

-# Project_redian is a news website.
+redian is a news website project.